Dorsajvdi/Dorsajvdi/README.md

 - 👋 Hi, I’m @Dorsajvdi
-- 👀 I’m interested in front-end Developing
+- 👀 I’m interested in WordPress and front-end Developing
-- 🌱 I’m currently learning ReactJS
 - 📫 How to reach me doesajvdi@gmail.com
 - 😄 Pronouns: she/her